-Direct flights are available from Grantley Adams International Airport, Barbados to Antigua, Bahamas, Dominica, Grenada, Guyana, Jamaica, St. Lucia, St. Vincent, Tobago or Trinidad.
+Direct flights are available from Grantley Adams International Airport, Barbados, to Antigua, Bahamas, Dominica, Grenada, Guyana, Jamaica, St. Lucia, St. Vincent, Tobago, or Trinidad.

 You can also take a cruise from Barbados that would take in a few islands and then bring you back to Barbados.

 St. Lucia is another one of the Caribbean’s lush islands, with a mountain range running right through the middle of the island.
-Here you will also find two volcanic peaks, one of which you can drive through and take a dip in the Sulphur springs.
+Here you will also find two volcanic peaks, one of which you can drive through and dip in the Sulphur springs.

 St. Vincent and the Grenadines are a popular destination as an island hop from Barbados.
 St. Vincent is rich in culture and history, with plenty to see and do with tropical gardens and historic churches.
 The islands of the Grenadines are Bequia, Mustique, Canouan, Mayreau, Tobago Cays, Palm Island, Petit St. Vincent, and Union Island.
 All of which provide excellent conditions for sailing.